git-carlos/kernel-module-demo/README.md

 In order to compile `kernel-module-demo`, clone the GitHub Repository and execute `make`.

-Make sure that system calls intialize_bar, customer_arrival, and close_bar are defined in (KERNELDIR)/arch/x86/entry/syscall/syscall_64.tbl as labels 548, 549, and 550 - respectively.
-Make sure the system calls are also defined in (KERNELDIR)/include/linux/syscalls.h.
-Finally in the /lib/modules/5.15.102/build/Makefile make sure the directory where all the source files is defined like so, core-y+= kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ (DIRECTORYNAME)/
+Make sure that system calls intialize_bar, customer_arrival, and close_bar are defined in `(KERNELDIR)/arch/x86/entry/syscall/syscall_64.tbl` as labels 548, 549, and 550 - respectively.
+Make sure the system calls are also defined in `(KERNELDIR)/include/linux/syscalls.h`.
+Finally in the `/lib/modules/5.15.102/build/Makefile` make sure the directory where all the source files is defined like so, `core-y+=kernel/certs/mm/fs/ipc/security/crypto/(DIRECTORYNAME)/`.

 ## Project Milestones
 |Milestone|Description|